Across The Adriatic

 We raised the sails just in time to get priority over vessels on engine.
 We were out of charter boat territory and back into big ship territory.
 As usual, they didn’t answer our calls but changed their course just in time to keep from running us over.

 We made it to Italy in record time.
 Vite & Rêves was doing over 8 knots the whole way.
 In the windless beginning of the day, Navionics estimated the trip would take us between 2 days and 10 hours and infinite days.
-When I turned on the engine, our ETA became 23:00.
+When I turned on the engine, our ETA(estimated time of arrival) became 23:00.
 With the sails up, we arrived at 17:00.

 This boat is a racing horse through and through.
 I love it.
 Looking forward to some pizza after three weeks of Greek food.
 Lovely as it is, variety is the spice of life.